 Land of 1000 Dances, subtitled The Rampart Records 58th Anniversary Complete Singles Collection, is a four-CD, limited-edition release that features 79 tracks from the label.
 As an accompanying hardcover book explains, Rampart specialized in East Los Angeles Chicano acts that delivered everything from garage rock and disco to soul and doo-wop.
 Most of the material here was recorded and first released during the 60s and 70s, though about a dozen of the tracks are from later years.

-The song you’re most likely to be familiar with here is Cannibal & the Headhunters’ “Land of 1000 Dances,” a national top 30 hit in 1965.
+The song you’re most likely to be familiar with here is Cannibal & the Headhunters’ “Land of 1000 Dances,” a national Top 30 hit in 1965.
 Radio and original versions of that number are on the program, as is a 1968 cover of it by a group called Skylite.
 Though arguably influential, much of the rest of the program is so obscure that the text and images on the book’s cover try to draw attention by focusing as much on the famous groups these acts toured with as on the Rampart Records acts themselves.

 Inevitably in a box that features about two dozen artists and a label’s complete singles catalog (including A and B sides), this is a multifarious and uneven affair.
 But there are all sorts of gems and curiosities buried here.
 A group called the Invincibles, for example, cover Tommy James’s “Crystal Blue Persuasion,” reminding us of James’s songwriting strengths and of how suited to soul this number is.
 Cannibal & the Headhunters, meanwhile, deliver a surprisingly strong doo-wop performance, “Here Comes Love”; and future star Barry White shows up singing lead with a group called the Atlantics on the vintage “Let Me Call You Sweetheart,” not to mention—if you can believe it—an R&B-flavored version of “Home on the Range,” the old western anthem.

 The Revelers, At the End of the River.
 A new generation of musicians seems to be working hard to keep traditional Cajun music alive while making it accessible to today’s audiences.
 The Lost Bayou Ramblers are one such outfit; the Revelers—who hail from Lafayette, Louisiana, where this musical genre predominates—are another.
-On this latest album, the Grammy-nominated group cook up a program that’s as hot, spicy, and lovable as anything that ever issued from chef Paul Prudhomme’s French Quarter kitchen.
+On this latest album, the Grammy-nominated group cooks up a program that’s as hot, spicy, and lovable as anything that ever issued from chef Paul Prudhomme’s French Quarter kitchen.
 Expect lots of accordion, fiddle, sax, and spirited vocals on this danceable set, which evidences swamp pop, Zydeco, and rock and roll influences.
 Turn it up and start the party.

 New Riders of the Purple Sage, Thanksgiving in New York City.
 New Riders of the Purple Sage began as an opening act for the Grateful Dead and a side gig for that group’s Jerry Garcia, who played pedal steel on their eponymous debut album (to which the Dead’s Mickey Hart and Phil Lesh also contributed).
-But by late 1972, the group had come into their own and developed a significant following.
+But by late 1972, the group had come into its own and developed a significant following.
 That’s when they performed the New York holiday gig that’s preserved on this two-CD set.
 New Riders’ blend of rock and so-called “cosmic country” was never anywhere near as inventive or well delivered as what issued from outfits like the Byrds and the Flying Burrito Brothers, but it was easy on the ears, especially on ballads and mid-tempo numbers like “Rainbow,” “Linda,” and “Portland Woman.”
 Those numbers are all here, along with such other group favorites as “Contract,” “Henry,” and the group’s cover of “Hello Mary Lou,” the Rick Nelson hit.
 There’s nothing in this 22-track collection to write home about but I’m still glad to have these performances, which take me right back to 1972.